A White or Green Friday for the Seacoast? And What About Christmas? - NewsBreak

 Snow to continue to fall in Maine throughout the night

-Maine — A Nor'easter is underway and moving closer to Maine this morning.
-A Winter Storm Warning has been issued for Inland Areas for heavy wet snow that will create very difficult driving.
-Heavy snow will spread across interior Maine by the evening commute.
-Winds will also be...
+MAINE — A Nor'easter is dumping heavy, wet snow throughout Maine.
+That snow is expected to continue throughout the night and into Saturday morning.
+A Winter Storm Warning remains in effect for inland areas for heavy wet snow that will create difficult driving.
+Isolated power outages are possible.
+Heavy...

 Lobster Traps, Buoys and More: 10 Unique Maine Christmas Trees Worth a Trip to See This Holiday